mscale92/basic-react-app/ReadMe.md

 ### Loading...

 This is done by uses loaders.
 A loader is basically a front-end compiler.
-Compilers are used assemble code in a different format.
+Compilers are used to assemble code in a different format.
 Anyone who has worked with a C language knows compilers all too well.

 The reason we use loaders is because browsers don't know what the React framework is.
 Browsers *do* know what vanilla JavaScript is though.
 Our loader will compile our React code into something the browser can understand.